LeoBrait/DEPRECATED_keystone-analysis/README.md

 ## Outputs

 This pipeline is results sensitive.
 It means that most of its processes can be paused then continued at any time.
-The pipeline also accepts a custom name for the analysis frame, which will allow analysis of different datasets without overwriting previous results.
+The pipeline also accepts a custom name for the analysis frame, that can be setted in settings script, which will allow analysis of different datasets without overwriting previous results.
 The following directories will be generated in the data folder after running the code:

 - **data/<analyses_frame>/summaries/**